setrar/labs/part3/ch7/src/main/java/org/apache/activemq/book/ch7/broker/README.md

-# xbean - Starting the broker using Java
+# broker - Starting the broker using Java

 :round_pushpin: Configure ActiveMQ with security plug-ins using XML